Piano roll Menu

 - Quantize (Alt+Q) - More advanced version of the quantize feature.
 Opens the Quantizer settings dialog.
 Quantizing auto-aligns notes to the Piano roll grid.

-- Quick chop (Ctrl+U) - Slices long notes into many shorter, based on the global snap setting in the Snap Panel (if nothing is selected, applies to all).
+- Quick chop (Ctrl+U) - Slices long notes into many shorter, based on the Snap settings (if no notes are selected, applies to all).

 - Chop (Alt+U) - More advanced version of the chop feature.
 Opens the Chopper settings dialog.

 - Glue (Ctrl+G) - Glue contiguous (touching) notes together.
 If you have F10 > General > Click-and-hold & special gesture functions selected.
 Place the cursor between 2 neighbor notes, so the resize cursor appears, then click and hold to glue them.

 - Arpeggiate (Alt+A) - A powerful arpeggiator based on specialized score presets.
 See Arpeggiator for more information.

 - Strum (Alt+S) - Shifts the timing and velocity of the individual notes in chords to simulate 'strumming', as in guitar playing and some other string instruments.
 See the Strum settings dialog.

 - Flam (Alt+F) - Flamming is the technique of playing two drum hits in very close succession to blur the attack a little.
 Applies the 'flam' effect to the score (applies only to the selection if any).
 See Flam for more information.

 - Claw machine (Alt+W) - Slices and re-times note sequences